anton06op/OfflineBrowserTools/README.md

 Basic concepts of the program:
 1. Everything should be in one file (scripts and styles are written in an HTML file).
 2. You can work with the program without an Internet connection

+How to use the program - just take the HTML file and open it in any browser!